Overview

 Lamotrigine for facial pain

-If you have chronic pain in the face, we might prescribe you a medicine called lamotrigine.
+If you have chronic face pain, we might prescribe you a medicine called lamotrigine.
 Chronic pain (also called persistent pain) is long-term pain that lasts for more than 3 months.

 Lamotrigine is a medicine used to treat epilepsy and, sometimes, chronic facial pain.